 Michael Golden is currently the Vice Chairman of the New York Times and spent his entire career with “the paper”.
 At one time he was, for example, the publisher of the International Herald Tribune.

 The New York Times has gone through an incredible transition over the last few years adapting, what I call, an “All In” digital strategy.
 Golden says they still refer to the enterprise as “the paper” although the printed versions are only a part of the offering which is available on virtually any device in a a wide variety of formats.

 What struck me most was the very clear and compelling vision about what the New York Times is and what it is not.
 The Times is offering deep and contextualized news for people who really want to not only know what is going on but also want to understand the context.
 To do this in the current media landscape has required that they essentially re-invent the way the 166 year old organization operates and Golden was very clear that the process is still underway.

 What the times is not doing is promoting fake news, silly stories, and bad unscrupulous advertisements.
 Their digital content is available largely via subscription and over 3 million people are subscribing in one way or another to their digital offerings.

 So far, the business model seems to be working and the Times offers a safe and smart haven in the noise and the clutter of the web.
-As an example of the new reach, my 24 year old daughter has, like her older sister, removed facebook and instagram from her phone and instead gets the daily briefing from the New York Times!
+As an example of the new reach, my two twenty something daughters, removed facebook and instagram from their phones and instead get the daily briefing from the New York Times!